meaghansharrard89/python-p3-v2-final-project-template/README.md

 <h3>recipe_ingredients.py</h3>

-RecipeIngredient contains three columns: id, recipe_id, and ingredient_id.
+RecipeIngredient contains three columns: ID, recipe_id, and ingredient_id.
 All new recipes created will have the ingredient's ID stored in this table along with the associated recipe ID, while the name of the ingredient will be stored in the ingredients table.

 <h3>cli.py</h3>